Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling

-- Consider a closed handling system, which transfers the pesticide directly from storage container to applicator equipment (through a hose, for example).
-Humans and the environment are never inadvertently exposed to the pesticide.
+- Consider a closed handling system that transfers the pesticide directly from storage container to applicator equipment, through a hose, for example.
+That way, humans and the environment are never inadvertently exposed to the pesticide.

 - Use rinsate for mixing subsequent loads.
 Spray the last rinsate load on the labeled crop.